Skip to content

 The Science of the Stain: Why It Happens

 Before we dive into the solutions, it is important to understand what we are fighting.
-In the UK alone, consumers discard roughly £12.5 billion worth of clothing annually.
-A significant portion of this waste is driven by the misconception that yellow stains are permanent.
+A huge amount of perfectly wearable clothing is thrown out every year, and a good deal of that waste is driven by the misconception that yellow stains are permanent.

 When you apply antiperspirant, the aluminum salts are designed to "plug" your sweat glands.
 However, when you move and sweat, some of those salts migrate into the fabric of your shirt.
 There, they react with the apocrine sweat proteins.
 This reaction creates a waxy, yellow residue that standard laundry detergents often struggle to break down.